Coldaine/serenaRockstarCustom/README.md

 provided, and the agent can decide to read them.
 We found that memories can significantly improve the user experience with Serena.

+#### Memory Optimization Guidelines

+To maximize the effectiveness of memories while maintaining token efficiency:

+**What to Store in Memories:**
+- High-level project architecture and design patterns
+- Key concepts, conventions, and coding standards
+- Important relationships between components
+- Configuration details and setup procedures
+- Lessons learned and common pitfalls
+- References to important files/symbols (rather than full code)

+**What NOT to Store in Memories:**
+- Complete code examples or large code blocks
+- Detailed implementation that can be found via semantic tools
+- Repetitive or easily discoverable information
+- Temporary debugging information
+- Full file contents that change frequently

+**Memory Creation Strategy:**
+- Create memories after significant discoveries or completed tasks
+- Focus on insights that would be expensive to rediscover
+- Use descriptive, searchable memory names
+- Keep individual memories focused on single topics
+- Regularly review and consolidate related memories

 ### Prepare Your Project